mattmc3/string.zsh/README.md

 }
 ```

-Now we also have proper `join` commands in Zsh.
+Now we can use `join` commands in Zsh too.

 ```zsh
 % string join '/' a b c